Boneysan/CANBUS_IDS/README.md

 # 2. Install dependencies
 sudo apt install python3 python3-pip python3-venv can-utils git -y

-# 3. Enable SPI (for MCP2515 CAN HATs)
+# 3. For Raspberry Pi with MCP2515: Enable SPI
 sudo raspi-config
 # Navigate to: Interface Options → SPI → Enable
+# (Skip this step on regular Linux PC)

-# 4. Configure device tree overlay for MCP2515
+# 4. For Raspberry Pi with MCP2515: Configure device tree overlay
 sudo nano /boot/config.txt
 # Add these lines:
 # dtparam=spi=on
 # dtoverlay=mcp2515-can0,oscillator=12000000,interrupt=25
 # dtoverlay=spi-bcm2835
+# (Skip this step on regular Linux PC with other CAN hardware)

-# 5. Reboot
+# 5. Reboot (Raspberry Pi only, if configured SPI)
 sudo reboot

 # 6. Clone repository